MFA Grad Talk June 18, 2023

 The Children’s Play Garden was opened to the public on November 17, 2023.
 It is a collaborative project in partnership with the National Parks Development Committee (NPDC) under the Philippine’s Department of Tourism.
 It is an 800 square meter space in a corner of Burnham Green, in the western side of Rizal Park fronting the Quirino Grandstand.
-The Children’s Play Garden is a space for children to play in nature while learning about our indigenous and endemic native trees and plants, so it functions also as a learning garden or mini arboretum.
-Landscape Architect Tovie del Rosario, Lydia Robledo and Rose Policarpio, were co-collaborators in choosing the 30 native Philippine trees for the site.
-Care was given in choosing appropriate trees. suited to an urban setting.
-These native tree species, each with their signage and QR code give visitors an opportunity to learn more about our native trees.
-I designed the playground and play pods together with Architect Alfred Andrew Tan.
-The trees are mainly found along the perimeter to give ample space for children to run and play.
-The three main cylindrical play stations are built with metal and feature rails made of plastic lumber- close to 1 ton of recycled plastic lumber made of HDPE plastic bottle caps were used for the structures.
-The design was meant to blend into the natural environment of the space.
+The Children’s Play Garden is a Philippine native tree garden and playground where children can play in nature while learning about our indigenous and endemic native trees and plants.
+Landscape Architect Tovie del Rosario, Lydia Robledo and Rose Policarpio, were co-collaborators in choosing some 30 native Philippine trees for this mini arboretum.
+Care was given in choosing appropriate trees suited to an urban setting.
+We planted Aherns Balok, Alibangbang, Ardisia, Aunasin, Bagawak Morado, Balitbitan, Banaba, Banai-banai, Bani, Bantolinao Bolon, Gatasan Dagat, Kahoy Dalaga, Kamuning, Katmon, Labayanan, Lagundi, Lamog, Malak-malak, Mali-Mali, Maritima, Palawan Mangkono, Pamitoyen, Philippine Teak, Salimbobog, Tagpo.

 Collaborative Project

-The project supports the idea that artists can carry the role of instigator, convenor, and conduit between communities, government institutions, non-profit groups, private corporations, and in this case- architects, landscape designers, environmentalists and volunteers in social projects.
-In collaborative work, artists enter into alliances that can create an open and dynamic space where other voices are heard, and a process of sharing ideas becomes a powerful tool in addressing the most common problems we have today.
+The project supports the idea that artists can carry the role of instigator, convenor, and conduit between communities, government institutions, non-profit groups, private corporations, and in this case- architects, landscape designers, environmentalists and volunteers in social projects that move beyond the realm of the gallery and museum spaces.
+Civic work is also collaborative work, where artists enter into alliances that create an open and dynamic space where all voices are heard, and a process of sharing ideas becomes a powerful tool in addressing the most common problems we have today.

 The pandemic showed us how a disconnection and an oppressive stance towards nature has brought the world to a precarious state of climate chaos, disease and tragedy.
 It also showed us the dire need of Metro Manila citizens to have access to parks for their own wellbeing, especially the children.